 There are two kinds of people in this world: those that like their steak cooked to 'medium' or less and the wrong people (sorry, Grandma).
 So,

-- Tip #2 - use marinades and reasonably long marinating times to tenderize cheaper steaks before they hit the grill.
+- Tip #2 - Use marinades and reasonably long marinating times to tenderize less expensive, more tender steak cuts before they hit the grill.

-- Tip #3 - when you have a premium cut of steak like a New York or Rib-Eye, leave it alone.
-Some olive oil, salt and pepper should be all you need to make the steak sing.
+- Tip #3 - When you have a premium cut of steak like a New York or Rib-Eye cut, don't over do the rub or marinade.
+Some olive oil, salt and pepper should be all you need to make the steak taste exactly how it should.

 Here are some recipes that use steak!